 Before working on a display tablet, you’ll need to calibrate the position of your pen.
 This is different than calibrating pen pressure.
 This makes sure the mouse cursor aligns with the tip of your pen.
 Some screen tablets have parallax, so you’ll never be able to get the cursor and pen tip perfectly aligned, but you can get it close.
 Don’t worry because you’ll probably be looking at your brush cursor while painting more than your pen tip.
 Just get it as close as possible.
 You can set the Calibration in Wacom Tablet Properties.
 Make sure you are centered in front of your screen and keep your pen upright or perpendicular to the flat surface of your screen to avoid offsetting the pen.

 Cintiqs are often larger as drawing tablets go, so you’ll be able to make bigger broader gestures while drawing.

 I can’t speak for other brands of tablets, but a Wacom Cintiq does not need a screen protector.
 You can easily wipe off any fingerprints or dust.
-After you watch my drawing tablet tutorial, check out this video with some tips about that you can watch.
+After you watch my drawing tablet tutorial, check out this video with some tips about cleaning your device.
 These screens are meant to be drawn on with a pen and normal use should not scratch the tablet.
 Don’t get me wrong, you need to be careful with your screen, but some of the reports of scratches on the screen turn out to just be oil from people’s hands or residue from the pen tip rubbing against the screen.
 This can be easily wiped away with a dry soft microfiber cloth.
 (Same goes for non-screen tablets like the Wacom Intuos models.)